List of Strawbs band members: Since 2004

 In the spring of 2004, the 1973–1975 Hero and Heroine lineup of the Strawbs (Dave Cousins, Dave Lambert, Chas Cronk, John Hawken and Rod Coombes) reformed, touring and releasing Déjà Fou.
 This lineup remained constant for four years, before Hawken announced his retirement from the group in June 2008.
 In January 2009, former keyboardist Rick Wakeman's eldest son Oliver Wakeman was announced as Hawken's replacement for upcoming shows.
 Dancing to the Devil's Beat was released later that year.
 In September 2010, it was announced that Tony Fernandez was returning and John Young was replacing Wakeman for tour dates at the end of the year.
 In late 2012, Fernandez and Young were replaced by Adam Falkner and Oliver Wakeman's younger brother Adam Wakeman.

 By early 2014, Fernandez had returned to his role as drummer for the Strawbs.
 Wakeman had left by the end of 2015, replaced by Dave Bainbridge.
-The group has since released two new studio albums: 2017's The Ferryman's Curse and 2021's Settlement.
+The group has since released three new studio albums: 2017's The Ferryman's Curse, 2021's Settlement, and 2024's The Magic Of It All.
+The band played their last show at the 2023 Cropredy Festival, Cousins died in July 2025.